 Find out more about how you can save money, and the environment, in our free guides.

-The tick identifies a business or individual as being authorised to install, service and repair fridges, freezers and air conditioners.
+The tick identifies a business or individual as being authorised to install, service and repair fridges, freezers and air conditioners, depending on the type of ARC licence they hold.

 Without it they may be operating illegally, so always ask to see their licence before they begin their work.